waynehoover/s3_direct_upload/README.md

 Feel free to override the styling for the progress bars in s3_direct_upload_progress_bars.css, look at the source for inspiration.

 Also feel free to write your own js to interface with jquery-file-upload.
 You might want to do this to do custom validations on the files before it is sent to S3 for example.
-To do this remove `s3_direct_upload` from your application.js and include the necissary jquery-file-upload scripts in your asset pipeline (they are included in this gem automatically):
+To do this remove `s3_direct_upload` from your application.js and include the necessary jquery-file-upload scripts in your asset pipeline (they are included in this gem automatically):
 ```javascript
 //= require jquery-fileupload/basic
 //= require jquery-fileupload/vendor/tmpl
 ```
 Use the javascript in `s3_direct_upload` as a guide.

+There are now also a few javascript options for customization directly built into s3_direct_upload:

+#### S3 Path

+You can dynamically set the s3 file path:

+`S3Uploader.path = 'path/to/my/files/on/s3'`

+The file path in your s3 bucket will effectively be `S3Uploader.path + key`.

+#### Before Add File callback

+If you like to validate the filenames of files to be uploaded, you can hook into the uploader by setting the `S3Uploader.before_add` callback.
+In your callback you can then either return true (upload file) or false (cancel upload).

+#### Extra Data

+You can send additional data to your rails app in the persistance post request by setting `S3Uploader.extra_data`

 ## Gotchas